AdobeDocs/real-time-cdp-collaboration.en/help/guide/glossary.md

 ### Data connection

-A data connection is the source of data from where you can import data into Real-Time CDP Collaboration.
+A data connection is the source from where you can import data into Real-Time CDP Collaboration.
 Currently, Experience Platform is the only available data connection.
 Read more about [managing data connections](/help/guide/setup/manage-data-connection.md).

 ### Data sharing agreement